ankita-thakur18488/AP-Experiment-3/README.md

 # AP-Experiment-3 (LINKED LIST)

-## Step for solving the problem

-1. Understand the Problem

-2. Divide the Problem into subpart

-3. Identify Input, Logic, and Output: Focus on what data is given, the logic needed, and the expected results.

-4. Approach to Solve: Find the most efficient solution.

-5. Time Efficiency: Focus on solutions with less computational time.

-6. Pseudocode and Dry Run: Plan the solution and test with sample inputs.

-7. Evaluate Complexity: Use Big O notation to assess time and space complexity

 ## Linked List
 A Linked List is a linear data structure where elements (nodes) are stored in memory non-contiguously.
 Each node consists of two parts: